🔼The name Jaddai or Jadau in the Bible

 For a meaning, there are several ways to go with this name.

-BDB Theological Dictionary lists it under the root (dwd), the assumed root for words that have to do with love, and which also produces the name David
+BDB Theological Dictionary doesn't translate our name but lists it under the root דוד (dwd), the assumed root for words that have to do with love:

 Alfred Jones (Dictionary of Old Testament Proper Names) concurs with BDB and reads Beloved Of The Lord.

-The problem is that the root and all its derivatives are spelled with a double daleth, while the names Jaddai and Jadau are spelled with one.
+The problem is that these roots and all their derivatives are spelled with a double letter ד (daleth), while the names Jaddai and Jadau are spelled with just one.
 Perhaps linguistically the two are related, but in practice, few Hebrew readers would recognize that association.

-NOBS Study Bible Name List avoids the problem of the double d, and goes with the root (yada), meaning to praise or confess, and renders Praised.
-That solution relates this name to the names
+NOBSE Study Bible Name List avoids the problem of the double d, and goes with the root ידה (yada), meaning to praise or confess: